imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

     print("10 is greater than 20")

 """
-This is example for multiple
+This is an example for multiple comment in python
-comment
-in python
 """